 Under the Health Professions Act, the ACAO is required to have a hearing tribunal committee.
 The Hearing Tribunal Committee listens to allegations of a member’s misconduct.
 This committee is responsible for determining if the allegations can be proven.
 If the member is found guilty, they also decide which penalties to impose.

 This committee is established under the Health Professions Act to review complaint dismissals and proposed alternative resolution agreements/settlements on behalf of the ACAO.

 This committee is established under the Health Professions Act to carry out practice inspections as assigned by the Council of the ACAO.

 This committee keeps members informed of the services that the ACAO provides.
 The Association Committee gives support and guidance accordingly to opticians with questions.
 They also serve the best interest of the members through marketing, professional development, consumer education, advocacy, forecasting trends, and networking.

 The role of the committee is to develop and maintain the association’s continuing education content for members of the

 This committee negotiates contracts with Social Services, provincial health care agencies, Veterans Affairs and Indian Affairs.
 In fact, they are in charge of negotiations on all government federal and provincial contracts.
 They also serve as a go between in addressing members’ questions and concerns related to fees and fee increases.

 Be a part of something big…

-All things considered, the ACAO cannot function without the hard work and dedication of volunteers.
+The ACAO cannot function without the hard work and dedication of volunteers.
 We have an office staff, but The ACAO is by and large a self-regulated body of opticians.
 Consequently, we still need members to take on the roles and responsibilities that help our non-profit organization run smoothly.
-Therefore, if you would like to serve on a committee, please contact us.
+If you would like to serve on a committee, please contact us.